grammyjs/website/site/docs/plugins/ratelimiter.md

 # Rate Limit Users (`ratelimiter`)

-rateLimiter is a rate-limiting middleware for Telegram bots made with GrammY or [Telegraf](https://github.com/telegraf/telegraf) bot frameworks.
+rateLimiter is a rate-limiting middleware for Telegram bots made with grammY or [Telegraf](https://github.com/telegraf/telegraf) bot frameworks.
 In simple terms, it is a plugin that helps you deflect heavy spamming in your bots.
 To understand rateLimiter better, you can take a look at the following illustration:

 ![rateLimiter's role in deflecting spam](/rateLimiter-role.png)